r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 1. Open AWS Console, then search for AWS Lambda Dashboard.
 2. Create a new function named `RequestUnicorn` with the existing role `WildRydesLambda`.
-3. Update the function code with provided code and deploy (refer to lamdbaFunction.js file).
+3. Update the function code with provided code and deploy (please refer to lamdbaFunction.js file).
-4. Test the function with a configured test event (refer to testEvent.json file).
+4. Test the function with a configured test event (please refer to testEvent.json file).

 ### Verify DynamoDB